Lycia – Mountain and Sea

 Day 2 - Ovacik to Yayla Kuzdere

-To get the lungs working again, a gentle walk down the valley and over a low ridge to the village of Gedelme, and the Caner Restaurant, where you can buy a good lunch – TL and Euros accepted! – we recommend the grilled trout.
-Linger over the coffee, as the afternoon’s walk is short and gentle, climbing up a good track with ever-more-majestic scenery to the tiny settlement of Yayla Kuzdere, an oasis of green amid the starkness of the mountains.
-(Medium: 5½ hrs, 16km, CUSs 525m)
+To get the lungs working again, a good walk down the valley and over a low ridge to the village of Gedelme, and the Caner Restaurant, where you can rest a while.
+Take your time as the afternoon’s walk is short and gentle, climbing up a good track with ever-more-majestic scenery to the tiny settlement of Yayla Kuzdere, an oasis of green amid the starkness of the mountains.
+(Medium: 5½ hrs, 17½km, CUSs 525m)

 Day 3 - Yayla Kuzdere to Beycik

 A glorious, quite demanding day, which takes you up into the mountains on pine needle floored paths to a lonely farm on the saddle below Tahtali Dag (Olympos), before plunging down to the mountain resort of Beycik, and availability permitting, a night in a very comfortable hotel complete with pool.
-(Hard: 6½ hrs, 16km, CUSs 1000m)
+(Hard: 7 hrs, 14km, CUSs 1000m)